6. Sister Immaculata, 1983

 to whom much recognition and success are due."

-The Albertina exhibtion poster Stanley Roseman - Zeichnungen aus Köstern features the beautiful drawing from the Museum's collection Brother Thijs in the Library, 1982, St Adelbert Abbey, the Netherlands, (fig. 4).
+The Albertina exhibition poster Stanley Roseman - Zeichnungen aus Köstern features the beautiful drawing from the Museum's collection Brother Thijs in the Library, 1982, St Adelbert Abbey, the Netherlands, (fig. 4).

 Drawing - the Foundation of the Visual Arts

 Roseman has devoted much of his professional life to drawing, considered the foundation of the visual arts.
-The celebrated sixteenth-century Florentine architect, painter, and author Giorgio Vasari states in the preface to his famous series of biographies Lives of the Artists that drawing (disegno) is ''the parent of our three arts, Architecture, Sculpture, and Painting, having its origin in the intellect.''
+Giorgio Vasari, the sixteenth-century Florentine architect, painter, and author, states in the preface to his famous series of biographies Lives of the Artists that drawing (disegno) is ''the parent of our three arts, Architecture, Sculpture, and Painting, having its origin in the intellect.''

 5. Brother Stephen,